CLUSTER COUNT-FAILURE-REPORTS

 @admin, @slow, @dangerous,

-The command returns the number of failure reports for the specified node.
-Failure reports are the way Redis Cluster uses in order to promote a PFAIL state, that means a node is not reachable, to a FAIL state, that means that the majority of masters in the cluster agreed within a window of time that the node is not reachable.
+This command returns the number of active failure reports for the specified node.
+Redis Cluster uses failure reports to promote a node from PFAIL to FAIL.
+PFAIL means the node is not reachable from one node’s point of view.
+FAIL means that a majority of primary nodes agreed, within a time window, that the node is not reachable.

 • A node flags another node with PFAIL when the node is not reachable for a time greater than the configured node timeout, which is a fundamental configuration parameter of a Redis Cluster.